andraugust/andraugust.github.io/statmech.md

 $$

 where $$\mu$$ is the so-called _chemical potential_.
-It has units of energy, and the negative sign is a convention to make particles prefer systems with lower chemical potential.
+The negative sign is a convention to make particles prefer systems with lower chemical potential.

 ### Entropy and a Glimpse of Thermodynamics

-I've tried to keep it a secret this whole time in order to stay focused on multiplicity and microstates, but now is finally the time to come out with the definition of entropy:
+Now is finally the time to step into the thermodynamic realm and define a major link between thermodynamics and statistical mechanics, _entropy_:

 $$
 S = k \ln \Omega
 $$

 It's mathematical properties are straightforward but important: